LightDig/Starchy/README.md

   - A boot password
   - Booting the SFS from a file or from a partition
   - Booting the SFS from a file on an encrypted partition
+- Store/load json or bash presets to recreate your system
+  - Json presets require the python wrapper but can easily be configured and have options overriden from the command line.
+  - Bash presets can run without python but the file needs to be manually edited to make changes.

 Since there are a lot of options and no one correct way to do things, information on how to use this project is available [in the wiki](https://github.com/LightDig/Starchy/wiki).

+## Todo
+- [ ] Make starchy.py more compact
+- [ ] Write more wiki pages
+- [ ] Create a complete example preset with openbox
+- [ ] Properly set up `cmdline-blacklist` hook
+- [ ] Properly set up and test `passwd` hook
+- [ ] Test disk encryption
+- [ ] Test making system without `build` and `vdso` kernel module folders
+- [ ] Properly comment code
+- [ ] Test persistant storage setup
+- [x] Test `unplug_poweroff` feature